 Q: Do you have a cafe & refreshments?

-A: Sadly no, we do not currently have a cafe but watch this space as we are aiming to build one in the future.
+A: We do not currently have a cafe but watch this space as we are aiming to build one in the future.
 There are 2 venues very close-by to us that do serve food and drinks, within a 5 minute walking distance.

 Q: Is there a car-park & is there a parking charge?